 The Academy uses progressive discipline to determine the severity of the consequence for the student.
 Progressive Discipline involves increasing the severity of the penalty each time the student displays inappropriate conduct.
 This process is intended to correct the behavior of the student, not to punish the student.
-The investigator will take into account all of the circumstances surrounding the incident, including, but not limited to: the nature, severity and frequency of the misconduct; the student's age; the student's disciplinary record, whether student has a disability; development and maturity of the student or staff; whether a lesser intervention would address the violation or behavior; whether restorative practices will be used; and the context in which the alleged incident(s) occurred.
+The investigator will take into account all of the circumstances surrounding the incident, including, but not limited to: the nature, severity and frequency of the misconduct; the student's age; the student's disciplinary record, whether student has a disability; development and maturity of the students involved; whether the violation or behavior threatened the safety of any other student or staff; whether a lesser intervention would address the violation or behavior; whether restorative practices will be used; and the context in which the alleged incident(s) occurred.
 Restorative practices shall be considered as an alternative or in addition to suspension or expulsion.